stefand/wined3d_vs/README.txt

 x64 builds are work in progress and fail at the moment.

+To build d3d12, install the Vulkan SDK and make sure %VULKAN_SDK% is set and points to the right place - the installer should do this for you by default.
+Create a vkd3d checkout next to the wined3d_vs and wine checkout and build the following projects in this order: vkd3d-common, vkd3d-shader, vkd3d, d3d12.
+I will enable them by default once x64 support is in place because 32 bit d3d12.dll is of limited use.

 Running games:

 Copy libwine.dll, wined3d.dll and whichever frontend dll (e.g. d3d11.dll) next to the game exectutable and run it.
 It should prefer the DLLs in its current directory over the system DLLs.